In the 1960s, Greeks were living longer and had lower rates of chronic disease than the rest of the world.

 Summary: Hummus is a dip and spread made from chickpeas, tahini, olive oil and lemon juice.
 It’s loaded with protein, fiber and healthy fats.

 Melitzanosalata means eggplant salad in Greek, but it’s actually a dip.

 It’s made by blending or mashing roasted eggplants with olive oil, garlic and lemon juice.
 It’s similar to a dish called baba ghanoush, which is Middle Eastern in origin.

 Eggplants are a good source of fiber and antioxidants, which fight damage caused by free radicals (10).

-Free radicals exist in the environment, but they are also formed in the body when breaking down foods.
+Free radicals exist in the environment, but they are also formed in the body.
 They can cause cell damage that has been linked to aging, cancers and chronic disease (11).

 Eggplants contain a powerful antioxidant called nasunin.
 Research suggests that nasunin can reduce free radicals and protect brain health (12).